-So yet again there has been another casualty on the High Street with up market restaurant chain, Prescott and Conran going into administration with the loss of 168 jobs.
+So yet again there has been another casualty on the High Street with the upmarket restaurant chain, Prescott and Conran going into administration with the loss of 168 jobs.

 Insolvency practitioners from Duff and Phelps said the business was hit by 'a period of sustained change' in the restaurant trade.